 The internship experience allows students the opportunity to apply theories and knowledge to real life situations.
 Students may also elect to pursue an independent research project under the supervision of a departmental faculty member.
-Since the

 1970’s, nearly two-thirds of scholarly publications from the Department have had student co-authors.

 The variety of courses, internships, and research possibilities, plus opportunities for minors and double majors, allow Psychology students to tailor their course work to their particular interests and desires, and prepare for a wide range of career opportunities.